Fall/Winter Youth Activities

 - Track & Field

-The elementary strings program is available to all 3RD, 4TH,and 5TH grade students that would like to learn how to play the violin, viola, or cello.
+The elementary orchestra (strings) program is available to all 3rd, 4th, and 5th grade students that would like to learn how to play the violin, viola, or cello.
 Students learn to develop their ear (listening, evaluation, tuning), read music, develop self-discipline, poise, and self-confidence through performance, follow directions, function in a group, plan their time, and realize the joy of making music with the special sound of strings.
 The students perform three concerts throughout the school year.
-The program begins in early October and continues through May.
+The program begins September 30 and continues through May.

 Students must provide string instrument.
 There are several music stores that rent string instruments.
 Names of music stores and rental information will be provided at a later time.
 For those families on free/reduced lunch, there is the option of renting from the school district.